Danger0101/Meaningful_Careers_P1/README.md

 ![Man shoving over box's with words on them](assets/images/boxfall.webp)

 **Code related**
+- [dcode](https://www.youtube.com/watch?v=mntgaH5x-GQ&t=95s) for how to add a colored navigation bar.

 - W3Schools for insperation and building knowledge on subjects covered in course also went to look at it any time I wanted to figure out what a CSS code did.
 Allowed me to vastly expand what I was able to do with the site although all code was hand written after initial Code instute templete.

 - Code Institute 'Love Running' Project for form inspiration I took the basic layout of what I had to do in the challenge and applied it to this project.